 Subject to prior notification to Infarmed are, among others, the manufacture of medical devices, as well as the assembling, packaging, processing, fully refurbishing, labelling or assigning them to a different purpose than the original.
 The engagement in these activities is dependent on the applicant having adequate premises and equipment with capacity to ensure the manufacture, storage and conservation of medical devices and a technician responsible to ensure the quality of the activities performed.

-In addition, and in line with what is set out in EU directives, manufacturers or their authorised representatives placing medical devices on the Portuguese market should notify Infarmed, providing in the notification the required level of information depending on the classification or nature of the device concerned.
+In addition, manufacturers or their authorised representatives placing medical devices on the Portuguese market should, under the MDR Transitory Regime, notify Infarmed, providing in the notification the required level of information depending on the classification or nature of the device concerned.

 ix Advertising and promotion